Mysteries of the Inner Earth

 Our direct knowledge of the earth’s interior is minuscule.
 The earth has a radius of about 6370 km, but the deepest scientific borehole ever drilled is only 12 km.
 To put this in perspective: if the earth were reduced to a tabletop globe 50 centimetres (20 inches) in diameter, the portion accessible to direct observation through the deepest borehole would be the equivalent of a very thin skin less than 1 millimetre (0.04 inch) thick.
 In other words, scientists have barely scratched the surface of our globe.

-Nevertheless, over the past 100 years or so, geoscientists have put together a detailed picture of the earth's interior based largely on indirect evidence -- mainly the behaviour of seismic waves that travel through the earth .
-The earth's interior is believed to consist of several concentric spheres: an outer solid crust, averaging 7 km thick beneath oceans and 35 km beneath continents; a mainly solid mantle extending to a depth of 2900 km; an outer core of liquid iron extending to a depth of 5150 km; and an inner core of solid iron, with a radius of about 1220 km.
+Nevertheless, over the past 100 years or so, geoscientists have put together a detailed picture of the earth’s interior based largely on indirect evidence – mainly the behaviour of seismic waves that travel through the earth.1 The earth’s interior is believed to consist of several concentric spheres: an outer solid crust, averaging 7 km thick beneath oceans and 35 km beneath continents; a mainly solid mantle (composed of iron-magnesium silicates) extending to a depth of 2900 km; an outer core of liquid iron extending to a depth of 5150 km; and an inner core of solid iron, with a radius of about 1220 km.

 Raypaths are immensely complex; waves may undergo multiple reflections and refractions, and their paths are further complicated by the fact that lateral heterogeneity exists at every depth in the earth.
 This is directly indicated by the scatter in seismic-wave arrival times at all distances from the source.
 Seismic tomography, which seeks to image the three-dimensional structure of the earth, provides indirect evidence of lateral variations of up to 10% in seismic velocity through the crust and mantle.

-The thickness of the crust varies from 20 to 70 km beneath continents and from 5 to 15 km beneath oceans.
-As well as differing greatly in thickness, continental and oceanic crusts are said to have very different compositions: continental crust consists chiefly of granitic rock capped by sedimentary rocks, while ocean crust is believed to be composed largely of basalt and gabbro.
+The standard view – which is increasingly being challenged3 – is that the thickness of the crust varies from 20 to 70 km beneath continents and from 5 to 15 km beneath oceans, and that continental crust consists chiefly of granitic rock capped by sedimentary rocks, while ocean crust is composed largely of basalt and gabbro.
 At the crust-mantle boundary or Moho, seismic-wave velocities change abruptly, but there is no consensus on exactly why.
 No drillhole has yet penetrated to the Moho anywhere.
 The Moho varies considerably in depth, sometimes several Mohos are stacked up, and in places there is no Moho at all.
-Sometimes it is flat, continuous, and oblivious to faults, while in other areas it is strongly influenced by overlying geological structures and jumps from one depth to another .
+Sometimes it is flat, continuous and oblivious to faults, while in other areas it is strongly influenced by overlying geological structures and jumps from one depth to another.4

 Seismologists sometimes draw contradictory conclusions from the same seismic data.
-For instance, two groups of geophysicists produced completely different pictures of the core-mantle boundary, where there are believed to be 'mountains' and 'valleys' as high or deep as 10 km.
-The two groups used virtually the same data but used different equations to process them .
-Seismologists also disagree on the rate of rotation of the inner core: some say it is rotating faster than the rest of the planet, others that it is rotating more slowly, and yet others that it rotates at the same speed !
+For instance, two groups of geophysicists produced completely different pictures of the core-mantle boundary, where there are believed to be ‘mountains’ and ‘valleys’ as high or deep as 10 km.
+The two groups used virtually the same data but used different equations to process them.8 Seismologists also disagree on the rate of rotation of the inner core: some say it is rotating faster than the rest of the planet, others that it is rotating more slowly, and yet others that it rotates at the same speed.9

 The more we learn about the crust and uppermost mantle, the more the models presented in geological textbooks are exposed as simplistic and unrealistic.
 The outermost layers of the earth have a highly complex, irregular, inhomogeneous structure; they are divided by faults into a mosaic of separate, jostling blocks of different shapes and sizes, generally a few hundred kilometres across, and of varying internal structure and strength.
 This fact, in conjunction with the existence of deep continental roots and the absence of a global asthenosphere, means that the notion of huge rigid plates moving thousands of kilometres across the earth is simply untenable.
 Continents are about as mobile as a brick in a wall!